-The article shows how to keep track of invoices and payments in excel.
+The article shows how to keep track of invoices and payments in Excel.
 It’s pretty important for daily activities in a shop or market.
-Keeping track of invoices and payments will help you to find out how much money you will get from your customer and when you will get that from them.
+Keeping track of invoices and payments will help you to find out how much money you will get from your customers and when you will get that from them.

 In the dataset, I’m showing you the first template for keeping track of invoices and payments.

-3 Examples to Keep Track of Invoices and Payments in Excel
+How to Keep Track of Invoices and Payments in Excel: 3 Ideal Examples

 1. Keeping Track of Invoices and Payments in Excel by Showing Recent and Past Invoice Amounts